Foreign relations of Finland: Dissolution of the Soviet Union

 President Dmitry Medvedev and President Tarja Halonen in Helsinki in 2009.

 During the 1990s, Finnish exports to Russia recovered gradually after the collapse of the Soviet Union and the severe trade disruptions that followed.
 The economic situation in Russia came to stabilize during the 2000s, resulting in increased bilateral trade.
-By 2008, Russia had regained its status as Finland’s largest export market, fuelled not only by industrial goods but also by the growing presence of Russian consumers who contributed to Finland’s economic vitality.
-President Tarja Halonen’s tenure was marked by the cultivation of close and constructive relations with Russian leadership, further consolidating Finland’s role as a bridge between the EU and Russia.
+By 2008, Russia had regained its status as Finland's largest export market, fuelled not only by industrial goods but also by the growing presence of Russian consumers who contributed to Finland's economic vitality.

-Thus, the Northern Dimension policy and the strengthening of bilateral trade relations underpinned Finland’s strategic approach to Russia in this period, balancing economic cooperation with political pragmatism to maintain stability and regional integration in Northern Europe.

-This structured approach positioned Finland as both a mediator and a facilitator in EU-Russian relations through the early 21st century, reflecting its unique geopolitical circumstances and historical ties.

-Relations with Russia were generally cordial, with recurring issues including bureaucracy at the Vaalimaa border crossing, airspace violations, development aid Finland provides to Russia - particularly to address environmental problems impacting Finland - and Finland's energy dependency on Russian gas and electricity.
-The Vaalimaa border crossing, opened in 1958, was the busiest between Finland and Russia and among the busiest land crossings in the European Union.

 In 2005, the number of foreign spies in Finland returned to Cold War levels.
-Espionage activity was concentrated in the Helsinki metropolitan area, where the nation’s political leadership, largest corporations, and principal research institutions are located.
+Espionage activity was concentrated in the Helsinki metropolitan area, where the nation's political leadership, largest corporations, and principal research institutions are located.
 The capital also hosts foreign embassies, through which, according to experts, the majority of espionage is conducted.
 According to information published by Helsingin Sanomat, approximately 50 trained spies representing the intelligence services of various countries were then operating in Finland.
 Most of them were based within the area of Ring Road III, posing as diplomats, journalists, researchers, businesspeople, grant holders, or students.
 Of these, an estimated 30 focused on civilian intelligence, while 20 concentrated on gathering military-related information.